-Karen Alford is a Cooperative Baptist Fellowship field personnel serving in Mbarara, Uganda beginning in January of 2017 after serving in Indonesia for the last nine years, providing earthquake and tsunami relief, as well as treating patients and building a long-term community health program.
+Karen Alford is a Cooperative Baptist Fellowship field personnel serving in Mbarara, Uganda since the beginning of January of 2017.
+Before that, she served in Indonesia for nine years, providing earthquake and tsunami relief, as well as treating patients and building a long-term community health program.

-Karen will be partnering with Medical Teams International (MTI) in Southwest Uganda to help meet the medical needs of incoming refugees.
-The medical program she will be helping with in the Nakivale and Oruchinga refugee settlements serves an estimated population of 120,840 refugees mainly from the Democratic Republic of Congo (DRC), Burundi and Rwanda with some coming from South Sudan, Eritrea and Somalia as well.
+Now Karen is partnering with Medical Teams International (MTI) in Southwest Uganda to help meet the medical needs of incoming refugees.
+She works in the Nakivale and Oruchinga refugee settlements which serve an estimated population of 120,840 refugees mainly from the Democratic Republic of Congo (DRC), Burundi, Rwanda, Somalia, Ethiopia, South Sudan and Eritrea.

 The most vulnerable populations are pregnant women, lactating mothers, newborns and children under five years of age, persons living with HIV/AIDS, persons with disabilities and the elderly who need special consideration in order to access critical health services.